 - Improve Aeration—A properly aerated lagoon should only experience minimal algae growth around its edges during the hottest summer months.
 If your existing aeration system is not functioning properly, with aerators or blowers out of service, fixing them is a necessity.
 Or, if your aeration system is in need of an upgrade, you may want to consider lagoon aeration alternatives.

 - Increase Lagoon Mixing & Water Turbulence—The natural habitat for algae is at the surface of the water.
 If you disrupt that habitat, you also disrupt the algae growth in your wastewater lagoon.
 Different lagoon aeration systems will create differing amounts of turbulence.
 Fine bubble systems create a mild turbulence at the surface of the water, while coarse bubble systems are perhaps the best, as the large bubbles create vigorous turbulence.
 Surface aeration creates a tremendous amount of turbulence where the actual aerator is located.
-However, often that mixing energy is not as well distributed throughout the lagoon as compared to a fine or coarse bubble diffused system.
+However, often that mixing energy is not as well distributed throughout the lagoon as compared to a fine or coarse bubble diffused system, or our Ares Aerator®, which combines a coarse bubble static tube and fine bubble diffusers in a single, portable unit.
 Either way, the more turbulence in the water, the better your chances are of preventing lagoon algae.

-Triplepoint’s Ares Aeration® System can help prevent lagoon algae by boosting treatment while increasing mixing & turbulence.
-Download the Ares brochure.
+Triplepoint’s Ares Aeration® System can help prevent lagoon algae by increasing mixing and turbulence while boosting treatment.